 - The buyer and seller sign the preliminary contract in the presence of a notary, and a deposit is paid.

 - Once the transactions have been arranged and any remaining paperwork or action on the house has taken place, the buyer and seller meet again to sign the final act of sale.
 The new owner then signs the property deeds and receives the keys to the house.

 Portugal real estate taxes

 The following taxes are required for the purchase of real estate in Portugal.

-- Imposto Municipal sobre Transmissões (IMT) property transfer tax, between two and eight percent
+- Imposto Municipal sobre Transmissões (IMT)/ property transfer tax, between 2-8 percent

 - Legal fees, one to two percent

-There are also a number of required documents, such as a NIF (Portuguese tax identification number), and you will also probably find it easier to open a Portuguese bank account.
+There are also a number of required documents, such as a NIF (Portuguese tax number), and you will also probably find it easier to open a Portuguese bank account.
 There are many different Portuguese banks to choose from.
 You can get your NIF online and even open a Portuguese bank account remotely before your move to Portugal.